datastax/cpp-driver/README.md

 }

 if (dse_graph_result_is_array(result)) {
-  /* The count can be used to iterator over the elements in an array */ size_t i, count = dse_graph_result_element_count(result);
+  /* The count can be used to iterate over the elements in an array */ size_t i, count = dse_graph_result_element_count(result);
   for (i = 0; i < count; ++i) {
     const DseGraphResult* element = dse_graph_result_element(result, i);